THE FREEZE-DRYING PROCESS:

 Ice crystals turn into water vapor, and exit the cell without causing damage, preventing release of degradation components.

-The cell remains healthy.
+The cell remains intact.
 Cellular components and enzymes are inactivated, so do not break down nutrients.

 Breast milk is a living food – this means that there are living cells in your milk!